General Eviction Information for New York

 No.

-The landlord must go to court, must win the case, and then must pay a fee to have a law enforcement officer properly evict you.
+The landlord must go to court, win the case, then pay a fee to have a law enforcement officer serve a Warrant of Eviction and execute that Warrant of Eviction (at least 14 days after it was served) in order to evict a tenant or occupant legally.
 This is true even if: (1) you owe rent; (2) your lease has ended; (3) you live in a rooming house; or (4) you have stayed in a hotel room for at least 30 days.

-It is a class A misdemeanor for anyone to illegally evict you by:
+It is a class A misdemeanor for anyone to evict you by illegally:

-If your landlord tries any of these things, call the state, city or village police.
+If your landlord tries any of these things without a court order, call the state, city, or village police.
 Please see our article on Illegal Evictions for more information.

 When can I be evicted?

 The following information does not apply to mobile homes.
-See the section below for information specific to mobile homes.
+See the section below, and visit Summary of the New York State Manufactured Home Park Tenants’ Rights Under Section 233 of Real Property Law by Homes & Community Renewal, for information specific to mobile homes.

 If you have a written lease for a specific amount of time, you can only be evicted if the lease is ending and your landlord gives you the appropriate notice.

-If you had an original written lease that was never renewed, you are most likely a month-to-month tenant and your landlord must still provide you with notice if they do not want to rent to you anymore.
+If you had an original written lease that was never renewed, you are most likely a month-to-month tenant, and your landlord must still provide you with notice if they choose to end your tenancy and do not want to rent to you anymore.

 Below are the types of notice required:

-1. Nonpayment cases - Your landlord says you are behind on rent
+2. Nonpayment cases - Your landlord says you are behind on rent.

-If your landlord thinks you are behind on rent, they must give you certain notices.
+If your landlord thinks you are behind on rent, they must give you specific notices.

-First, they should give you, by certified mail, a notice if they do not receive rent from you within five (5) days that it is due.
-They should do this for every month that they think you have not paid rent.
+First, they should send you, by certified mail, a notice if they do not receive rent from you within five (5) days of the date rent is due.
+They should do this every month if they believe you haven't paid rent.

 Second, they should give you a fourteen (14) day rent demand notice.
-This notice should say that you have fourteen (14) days to pay the entire amount your landlord says you owe, otherwise they will begin a nonpayment eviction case against you.
+This notice should inform you that you have fourteen (14) days to pay the entire amount your landlord claims you owe; otherwise, they will initiate a nonpayment eviction case against you.

 Mobile Home Rules

 If you own or rent a mobile home, special rules apply to you when your landlord wants to evict you.
-Because these rules are more complex, you should contact an attorney with any questions.
+These rules are more complex, and you may wish to contact an attorney with any questions.

-In general, your landlord must have a specific reason to evict you from your mobile home, such as being behind on rent, or violating terms of your lease.
+In general, your landlord must have a specific reason to evict you from your mobile home, such as non-payment of rent or violating the terms of your lease.
+Please note that there are exceptions to this rule.

 There are also different kinds of notices that mobile home tenants must get.
 For example, if you are behind on your lot rent, the park owner must give you a thirty (30) day rent demand notice.
-If the park owner believes you are violating some rule or lease term, they must give you a notice stating the violation, and giving you ten (10) days to fix the violation.
+If the park owner believes you have violated some rule or lease term, they must give you a notice describing the violation and give you ten (10) days to fix the violation.

 Special Protections for Subsidized Housing

 If you live in public housing or subsidized housing, also called "HUD housing" or "Section 8 housing," there are special rules for evictions.
 Read any notices you get carefully.
-See our flyer on these programs and contact a lawyer if you get a violation or termination notice, or court papers.
+See our Subsidized Housing article on these programs.
+You may wish to contact an attorney if you receive a violation, termination notice, or official court paperwork.

 Should I go to court?